dandresen/nb2-api-scripts/README.md

 ### Clone

-Clone this repo to your local machine (the one you installed Node.js on) using https://github.com/dandresen/nb2-api-scripts.git
+Clone or download this repo to your local machine.

-You can also download the <a href=https://github.com/dandresen/nb2-api-scripts/archive/master.zip>zip</a> file.

 ---